E5tebandido/Pokedei/README.md

 # Pokedei
 [![pokeball](https://cdn3.emoji.gg/emojis/pokeball.png)](https://emoji.gg/emoji/pokeball)

+Demo of the app

+![imagen](https://user-images.githubusercontent.com/44687875/211865057-a65b19ab-07af-4212-a1ec-9b929a9957a5.png)

 ¿How to get the pokedei?

-![imagen](https://user-images.githubusercontent.com/44687875/211865057-a65b19ab-07af-4212-a1ec-9b929a9957a5.png)

 1. Download or clone the repo